Cheesesteaks & Hoagies: Philadelphia's Signature Sandwiches

 Cheesesteak History:

 The cheesesteak made its official debut in 1930.
 Pat Olivieri was a South Philly hot dog vendor who decided to put some beef from the butcher on his grill.
-A taxi driver noticed the aroma and asked for his own steak sandwich.
+A taxi driver noticed the aroma and asked for his steak sandwich.
 The next day, the rumor of the delicious lunch had spread, and cabbies came to Olivieri demanding steak sandwiches.
-Soon after, Olivieri opened up a shop on 9th Street and Passyunk Avenue, Pat’s King of Steaks, to sell his creation.
+Soon after, Olivieri opened a shop on 9th Street and Passyunk Avenue, Pat’s King of Steaks, to sell his creation.
 Eventually, he added cheese to the recipe.
 Today, Pat’s grills are sizzling 24 hours a day, as are Geno’s Steaks, the rival shop across the street.
 For nearly 50 years, the two shops have waged a friendly competition, with Geno’s founder, Joe Vento, claiming it was he, not Olivieri, who first added cheese to the steak.

 Hoagie History:

 • According to a 1967 article in American Speech, the word “hoagie” was first used in the late 19th or early 20th century among the Italian community in South Philadelphia.
-In those days, “On the hoke” was a slang term for a poor person.
+In those days, “On the hoke” was a slang term for poor people.
 Deli owners would give away meat and cheese scraps on a long roll called a “hokie,” but Italian immigrants pronounced it “hoagie.”

 Best Places To Find A Cheesesteak: